 Cons: Confusing and hard-to-find pricing structure

-Fees: Depend on solution
+Fees: Depend on the solution

 Worldpay is another online payment system that has a fairly wide reach, with extremely well-respected organizations such as government institutions using Worldpay to facilitate their online payments.
-However, Worldpay are not only for the stolid: they also offer payment gateways for a variety of businesses like social and dating, content and media, software and services, and video games.
-They’ve made an effort to be versatile, so they could be the right fit for many types of businesses.
+However, Worldpay is not only for the solid: they also offer payment gateways for a variety of businesses like social and dating, content and media, software and services, and video games.
+They’ve made an effort to be versatile so they could be the right fit for many types of businesses.
 However, their website does not provide much information about pricing; leaving you to get in touch to find out, making it likely that you will have to speak to a sales team.
-Worldpay also have a huge presence in brick-and-mortar locations, so if you have physical stores in addition to your digital ecommerce site then bulk discounts could apply.
+Worldpay also has a huge presence in brick-and-mortar locations, so if you have physical stores in addition to your digital ecommerce site then bulk discounts could apply.